-- 1. Follow the procedure in Before Working Inside Your Computer.

-- 2. Remove the:

-- a. cover

-- b. system fan

-- 3. Release the securing clips away from the memory module until it pops up and remove the memory module from its socket on the system board.
+- 1. Follow the procedure in Before Working Inside Your Computer. - 2.
+Remove the: - a. cover - b. system fan - 3.
+Pull the securing clips from the memory module until the memory module pops up. - 4.
+Remove the memory module from the socket on the system board.